Understanding What Happens If A Bill Goes To Collections: Your Guide To Debt Relief

 At this point, your creditor is cutting their losses and is no longer involved.
 The collections agency will then make efforts to collect as much of the original debt as possible to generate a profit.

 Depending on how much debt you owe and where you’re at in the debt collection process, you may want to consider seeking debt relief.
-Americor has provided over $2 billion in debt relief to over 200,000 clients, and could help provide you with the debt relief you need.

-Timing of Debt Collections
+Timing Of Debt Collections

 While six months (or 180 days) is a general guideline, there is no specific rule on how long it takes for your debt to go to collections.
 Some companies engage collection agencies from the beginning of the debt collection process, while others may take longer.